 - A dozen or so major gifts from your most dedicated supporters

 - A moderate amount of special gifts from other donors

 - A large amount of general, smaller donations

-Your gift range chart will be dependent on your fundraising goal as well as the results of your feasibility study.
-Remember that it is supposed to be a general guideline; a generous donor might give 80% of your needed funds with one check.
+Your gift range chart will be dependent on your fundraising goal, as well as the results of your feasibility study.
+Remember that it is supposed to be a general guideline and that you may need to adjust it as the campaign goes on.

 Once you know how many gifts you’ll need from each donor level, you’ll want to plot out a fundraising course for obtaining those gifts.

 The capital campaign committee should kick off the giving with their own donations, but after that, you’ll need to determine when and how you go after major gifts, lead gifts, and smaller donations.

 Remember: your capital campaign plan can be subject to change.
 Allow yourself flexibility with your plan so you can course-correct as issues arise.
 However, it’s important to stay in line with your capital campaign plan as much as possible.

 One effective strategy for staying on track is to set checkpoint dates for your team to evaluate fundraising success.
 If you’re consistently failing to meet benchmarks, that could be a sign that your fundraising goal isn’t attainable or that you need to head back to the planning stage to get the right prospects in line to contribute gifts.